Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: SPH as a Lagrangian Quadrature of Explicit LES

 with $\langle \cdot \rangle_V$ denoting a volume average.
-Additionally, the analytical relation of Eq. (\ref{eq:Dissipation}) links the vorticity field with the kinetic energy spectrum $E(k)$.
-Hence, the excessive dissipation caused by artificial vorticity should also create a specific spectral signature in the SPH solution, which is depicted in FIG. \ref{fig:02_KolmogorovSPHStress} (b).
-Since the experimental scalings of the inverse and direct cascades known from the experiment can be matched above the kernel scale ($k < 2\pi/D_K$) \cite{Rivera_2016} and it is known that dissipation takes place at small scales due to the $\sim k^2$ weighting of $E(k)$ in Eq. (\ref{eq:Dissipation}), it seems likely that the saturation of $E(k)$ below the kernel scale ($k > 2\pi/D_K$) represents the signature of excessive dissipation.
+Moreover, based on Eq. (\ref{eq:Dissipation}), the vorticity fluctuations, causing numerical dissipation, are evidently linked to the kinetic energy spectrum $E(k)$.
+An analysis of the extracted spectrum in FIG. \ref{fig:02_KolmogorovSPHStress} (b) for the Kolmogorov flow demonstrates that the scalings of the inverse and direct cascades known from the experiment can be matched above the kernel scale ($k < 2\pi/D_K$) \cite{Rivera_2016}.
+Merely the saturation of $E(k)$ below the kernel scale ($k > 2\pi/D_K$) deviates from the ideal form.
+Since dissipation takes place at small scales due to the $\sim k^2$ weighting of $E(k)$ in Eq. (\ref{eq:Dissipation}), it seems likely that this saturation represents the spectral signature of numerical dissipation.
 In accordance with FIG. \ref{fig:00_SchematicSpectra}, we will term this bottleneck as artificial thermal range or artificial thermalization.
 It should be emphasized that this spectral signature was also observed in other works, e.g. Refs. \cite{Bauer_2012, DiMascio_2017, Antuono_2021}.

-Interestingly, the SFS tensor perfectly fits into this dissipation characteristics according to FIG. \ref{fig:02_KolmogorovSPHStress} (c) \& \ref{fig:02_KolmogorovSPHStress} (d).
-Considering the fact that two different spatial resolution scales exist in SPH and other kernel-based particle methods, namely the kernel diameter $D_K$ and the particle size $\Delta l < D_K$, the SFS tensor in Eq. (\ref{eq:SFSSuperFluid}) can always be estimated by means of an Lagrangian quadrature, which gives